 Our recommendation: stay in the game.

 Sales Enablement: Best Practices for Best Practices

 When asked to share the secret of their sales enablement success, most high achievers answer similarly: position your team to make the most of every conversation.
-And the surefire way to accomplish this?
-Know the difference between what works and everything else.
+The surefire way to accomplish this is to know the difference between what works and everything else.
 A dedicated approach to best practices is a great place to start.